StoneCypher/fsl/draft tutorial.md

 easier to read, and some implementations such as [jssm](https://github.com/StoneCypher/jssm) carry more statistics for the different path types, but it does not have much of a language meaning.

+Mostly this tells the reader "this is what the `machine` spends its time doing."

 ```fsl
 Green => Yellow => Red => Green;